-An external obsolescence adjustment was made to reflect the impact of COVID-19 on the retirement and nursing home values as of January 1, 2022.
-The external obsolescence adjustment was made in the form of a lease-up discount present value lump sum adjustment.
-The cash flow loss associated with the difference in current (4th Quarter 2021) occupancy and the assumed "stabilized" occupancy (pre-pandemic 4th Quarter 2019) over the estimated absorption period was discounted into a present value lump sum deduction.
+An external obsolescence adjustment was made to reflect the impact of COVID-19 on senior housing and nursing home values as of January 1, 2024.
+This external obsolescence adjustment was made in the form of a lease-up discount present value lump sum adjustment.
+The cash flow loss associated with the difference in current (4th Quarter 2023) occupancy and the assumed "stabilized" occupancy (pre-pandemic 4th Quarter 2019) over the estimated absorption period was discounted into a present value lump sum deduction.

-This adjustment was estimated based upon the difference in occupancy levels as reported in the NIC MAP Metro Report 4th Quarter 2019 (pre-pandemic) and NIC MAP Metro Report 4th Quarter 2021 for assisted living facilities and nursing homes in King County.
-The NIC MAP Metro Report 4th Quarter 2021 report also provided the King County Sub-Market Assisted Living Average Daily Unit Rate of \$195.93 (\$5878/30) which was used to calculate all Specialty 153 lump sum deductions as well as the King County Sub-Market average Nursing Home Bed rent rate of \$66 (\$402 less \$336 allocated to typical services associated in bed rate per 36th SNF Cost Comparison and Industry Trends Report (2022) by Clifton Larson Allen LLP) for all Specialty 174 properties.
-Absorption periods of 18 months for both specialties were based upon CBRE U.S. Seniors Housing Investor Survey 2022.
-Discount rates of 9.6% for Specialty 153 (Senior Housing) and 14.3% for Specialty 174 (Nursing Homes) were based upon information provided in the 27th Annual Senior Housing Investment Survey 2021.
+Covid 19 decreased occupancy adjustment for senior housing properties was based upon the difference in occupancy levels as reported in the NIC MAP Metro Report 4th Quarter 2019 (prepandemic) and NIC MAP Metro Report 4th Quarter 2023 for assisted living facilities and nursing homes in King County.
+The NIC MAP Metro Report 4th Quarter 2023 report also provided the King County Sub-Market Assisted Living Average Daily Unit Rate of \$228.00 (\$6844/mo./30) which was used to calculate all Specialty 153 lump sum deductions as well as the King County Sub-Market average Nursing Home Bed rent rate of \$99 (\$468 less \$369 allocated to typical services associated in bed rate per 37th SNF Cost Comparison and Industry Trends Report (2023) by Clifton Larson Allen LLP) for all Specialty 174 properties.
+The CBRE U.S. Seniors Housing & Care Investor Survey for 2023 did not predict an absorption rate, however, 18 to 24 months was predicted in the survey from 2022.
+An estimate of 12 months (remaining) was used for both specialties.
+Discount rates of 9.35% for senior housing and 13.86% for nursing homes were based upon based upon the average of five published cap rates from 2023-2024 Investor Surveys for assisted living and nursing care (CBRE U.S. Seniors Housing & Care Investor Survey, Partner Valuation Advisors, Cushman & Wakefield, BBG Real Estate Services, and JLL Investor Survey and Trends for cap rates) plus 175 points based on average basis point spread from Cushman & Wakefield 10-2023 Investor Survey.

 The template format below was borrowed from another large assessment jurisdiction in the United States.
-The template calculates a lease-up discount using the specific facility room/bed count, the assumed stabilized occupancy rate (4th Quarter 2019), the COVID-19 impacted occupancy rate (4th Quarter 2021) and discounts the difference in income due to increased vacancy (income loss) over the assumed absorption time into a present value loss estimate which is then deducted from the depreciated improvement cost estimate.
-This deduction is intended to reflect the external obsolescence due to COVID-19 market impacts.
+The template calculates a lease-up discount using the specific facility room/bed count, the assumed stabilized occupancy rate (4th Quarter 2019), the COVID-19 impacted occupancy rate (4th Quarter 2023) and discounts the difference in income due to increased vacancy (income loss) over the assumed absorption time into a present value loss estimate which is then deducted from the depreciated improvement cost estimate.
+This deduction is intended to reflect the external obsolescence due to COVID-19 market impact.